Kotlin/dataframe/docs/StardustDocs/topics/api/access.md

 ## Access Data

-This section describes various ways to get a piece of data from `DataFrame`
+This section describes various ways to get a piece of data out from `DataFrame`
 ### Get single column
 #### by column name
 <!---docs.api.Access.getColumnByName_strings-->